bathtime/arch/README.md

 - btrfs filesystem with suspend and hibernation option enabled
 - USB installation option
-- Fully automatic install of Gnome, KDE, or Weston
 - Run in tmpfs, squashfs, overlay, or snapshot mode
 - Captures current firefox/chromium profile from host system
 - Auto-setup installs full-featured OS in one command (kde, gnome, weston...)